altsan/os2-wnnim/README.md

 When in clause conversion mode, the following hotkey commands apply:

     Space:            Convert the current clause text
-    Enter:     Accept the current text as shown
+    Enter or Return:  Accept the current text as shown
-    Esc:       Cancel conversion (this will clear the current clause text)
-    Backspace: Delete the last character
+    Esc:              Cancel conversion (this will clear the current clause text) Backspace or Del: Delete the last character

 The active settings are global, i.e. switching from one program to another will retain the current conversion mode.
 However, settings are _not_ currently saved